dimfeld/httptreemux/README.md

 There are a lot of good routers out there.
 But looking at the ones that were really lightweight, I couldn't quite get something that fit with the route patterns I wanted.
 The code itself is simple enough, so I spent an evening writing this.

 ## Handler
 The handler is a simple function with the prototype `func(w http.ResponseWriter, r *http.Request, params map[string]string)`.
-The params argument contains the parameters parsed from wildcards and catch-alls in the URL, as described below.
+The params argument contains the parameters parsed from wildcards, catch-all and regexp named capturing in the URL, as described below.
 This type is aliased as httptreemux.HandlerFunc.

 ### Using http.HandlerFunc
 Due to the inclusion of the [context](https://godoc.org/context) package as of Go 1.7, `httptreemux` now supports handlers of type [http.HandlerFunc](https://godoc.org/net/http#HandlerFunc).
 There are two ways to enable this support.